 This Afternoon's Top News Stories

-Here's a quick look at a few of the (non-Apple) headlines making news this afternoon.
-Click here for access to The Motley Fool's live chat on the iPhone 5 news.
+Here's a quick look at a few of the headlines making news this afternoon.

-The article This Afternoon's Top News Stories originally appeared on Fool.com.Fool.com editor Kris Eddy does not own shares of any stocks mentioned in this article.
-The Motley Fool owns shares of McDonald's.
-Motley Fool newsletter services have recommended buying shares of McDonald's.
+The article This Afternoon's Top News Stories originally appeared on Fool.com.Fool.com editor Kris Eddy does not own shares of any company mentioned in this article.
+The Motley Fool owns shares of Amazon.com.
+Motley Fool newsletter serviceshave recommended buying shares of Amazon.com and Southwest Airlines.
 The Motley Fool has a disclosure policy.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 Try any of our Foolish newsletter services free for 30 days.